Node.js Quick Start

 /): returns "Hello World!" message - IP Query (

-/myip): Obtain and return client IP information - Health Check (
+/myip): obtains and returns the client's IP information - Health Check (

-/health): returns service status information - Error Handling: returns a 404 error for unknown paths
+/health): returns service status information - Error Handling: returns 404 error for unknown paths

-Create the scf_bootstrap file (without an extension), which is the startup script for CloudBase cloud functions:
+Create the scf_bootstrap file (with no file extension), which is the startup script for CloudBase cloud functions:

 #!/bin/bash